blueDog-Consulting/bluesky-skeetgen/DEPLOYMENT.md

 **Option A: Drag & Drop**
 1. Go to [Netlify](https://netlify.com/)
-2. Drag your project folder to the deploy area
+2. Drag your `site` folder to the deploy area
 3. Your site will be live instantly

 **Option B: Git Integration**
 1. Connect your GitHub repository
 2. Set build settings:
    - Build command: (leave empty)
-   - Publish directory: `.`
+   - Publish directory: `site`
 3. Deploy

 ### 3. Vercel